 Composites are a combination of two or more photos.
 Digital photographs are easily mated up with software to provide highly realistic images, that in fact, never existed quite as shown.
 These are harmless artistic imaginings.
-However, modifying photos to mis-represent their meaning for profit or gain, is reprehensible and not acceptable.
-Some of these photos may in ways suggest a future or alternate state of being, as in “End of the Sandbar”.
-Some images may suggest possible outcomes, but are for artistic purposes.
+However, modifying photos to mis-represent the real meaning for profit or gain, is reprehensible and not acceptable.
+Some of these photos intentionally suggest a future or alternate state of being, as in “End of the Sandbar”.
+Some images may suggest possible outcomes, but are for artistic purposes only.

-Two similar views of the tide and sky are combined to suggest a reality where two oceans collide, leaving only a thin patch of beach for the landlubber.
+VESTIGES Two similar views of the tide and sky are combined to suggest oceans colliding, leaving only a thin patch of beach for the landlubber.
 Though a calamity could be predicted from the event, images of the water and atmosphere implicitly define peace, beauty and the power of oceans, which characteristics remain after compositing.

 LOVERS APART………..probably suggests a long story.
 In this case the two at opposite ends of the image appear to be separated by a mountainous sand dune, but were holding hands together only a few moments before their respective images were recorded.
 Ironically, joining two images together appears to separate the lovers apart.